dollarshaveclub/scrolldir/README.md

 _ScrollDir_ is a micro Javascript library that perfectly describes vertical scroll direction in an HTML data attribute.
 From there, do what want.&nbsp;💪

 ### ScrollDir is perfect for:
--  showing or hiding sticky elements based on scroll direction
+-  showing or hiding sticky elements based on scroll direction 🐥
--  tracking events on scroll direction
+-  tracking events on scroll direction 🔬
--  **ignoring small scroll movements** that cause unwanted jitters
+-  only changing its direction attribute when scrolled a significant amount 🔥
--  only changing its direction attribute when scrolled a significant amount
+-  **ignoring small scroll movements** that cause unwanted jitters 😎

-## Installing from a package manager 🌴
+## Install 📦

 npm
 ```sh